madsborup/madsborup/src/projects/ropå.md

 ---
-title: "Ro På"
+title: Ro På
 date: 2018-07-01
 description: A conversational UI for interaction with Smart City data.
 category: Web Application
-featuredImage: "../assets/images/projects/ropå/monti_app.png"
+featuredImage: ../assets/images/projects/ropå/monti_app.png
 featuredLink: /projects/ropå/
 time:
-- 2018
+- "2018"
 - 4 months
 contribution:
-- "Problem scoping"
+- Problem scoping
-- "Prototyping"
+- Prototyping
-- "User research"
+- User research
 tools:
-- "React"
+- React
-- "Adobe UX"
+- Adobe UX
-about: "RoPå was a Bachelor's project in collaboration with Montem (montem.io).
-In this project we proposed a solution for increasing awareness of the city environment through interaction with data collected from Montem's Smart City probe network."
+about: RoPå was a Bachelor's project in collaboration with Montem (montem.io).
+In this project we proposed a solution for increasing awareness of the city environment through interaction with data collected from Montem's Smart City probe network.
 outcome: A prototype React app with a CUI
 ---
 import ProjectHeader from "../components/ProjectHeader"